 Planning to do social media marketing is a great way to reach consumers and end-customers.
 That is why Facebook is still the most popular social network in Germany.
 With over 31 million users, Facebook marketing is your best bet.
 But, don’t always expect to get the same results from your social media campaigns as in other markets.
 Note that Germans remain to be reluctant in using Facebook.

 The number of social media users in Italy has trebled over the last years.
-In 2017, Italy has recorded total Facebook users of over 30 million or half of its population.
+Italy has recorded total Facebook users of over 30 million or half of its population.
 As a matter of fact, 59% of Italian SMEs say that they have increased sales because of Facebook.

 Taking this scenario into account, this only explains that Facebook is the right platform for marketing in Italy.